CDCgov/prime-reportstream/prime-router/docs/universal-pipeline-overview/README.md

 The data that is submitted and flows through ReportStream is referred to as a `Report`.
 A ReportStream Report can contain one or more ReportStream Items.
 An `Item` is a single HL7v2 message or FHIR bundle representing some real world data, like a laboratory test result (ELR data).

+### FHIR

+The Universal Pipeline is often referred to as the "FHIR" pipeline due to the [Convert](./convert-translate.md) step translating received messages into the [FHIR](https://www.hl7.org/fhir/summary.html) format.
+This allows most logic in the pipeline to run on only one data format instead of having to have separate logic for each format.
+FHIR was chosen to be the internal format of the Universal Pipeline due to it being the future format of healthcare data exchange and because of its modularity, flexibility, and mature libraries.

 ### Pipeline Steps Overview

 Each step in the pipeline is its own step precisely because it is in charge of a unique and specific task.
 For example, the [Translate](./convert-translate.md) step will translate the report from its current format to the format the particular receiver the report is destined to has requested via their settings.
 The [Convert](./convert-translate.md) step, on the other hand, will convert the report that was received from a sender to the Universal Pipeline's internal format of FHIR so that subsequent steps can perform their function on a normalized format.
 While the pipeline steps perform different tasks, they generally all: